INSTRUCTORS

 Elsie Humes

-Elsie has been an instructor with DMM since 2019, but her journey with DMM started many years before when she took her first WFR.
+Elsie (she/her) has been an instructor with DMM since 2019, but her journey with DMM started many years before when she took her first WFR.
 Nadia and Morgan were her instructors and her first introduction to wilderness medicine.
 After meeting these two women Elsie was inspired to join the DMM team

 In the summer Elsie instructs for Colorado Outward Bound School and teaches for DMM — in the winter you can find Elsie fixing rope lines at Wolf Creek where she ski patrols.
 Elsie adores the outdoors and the freedom she feels while romping around the mountains.
 Her favorite place to be?
 All bundled up, sipping coffee at sunrise with the people and dogs she loves.